unfoldingWord-dev/translationRecorder-Info/docs/startproject.rst

 •	The directory with the audio files opens.

-NOTE: The audio files are configured in this way:  Language-codebook-name.tr so for the book of Titus in Mandarin the file would be named "cmnTitus.tr".
+**NOTE**: The audio files are configured in this way:  Language-codebook-name.tr so for the book of Titus in Mandarin the file would be named "cmnTitus.tr".

 •	Tap on the file.
 * The program goes back to the Select Source Audio screen.